seacevedo/texas_claims_billing/README.md

 ### Conceptual Model

 We begin by outling the conceptual data model.
-As described before, the dimensions of the Star schema are Employee, Provider, Date, Facility, Service, Employer, Insurer.
-The only fact table we will have in our model is the fct_claims_billing table, which will have a relationship with each of the dimension tables.
+As described before, the dimensions of the Star schema are  `Employee`, `Provider`, `Date`, `Facility`, `Service`, `Employer`, `Insurer`.
+The only fact table we will have in our model is the `fct_claims_billing table`, which will have a relationship with each of the dimension tables.

 ![alt_text](https://github.com/seacevedo/texas_claims_billing/blob/main/assets/conceptual_model_texas_claims.png)